saltcute/kasumi-doc/introduction/getting-started.md

 In Kasumi.js, encryption is required for WebHook connection mode.

 Kasumi.js does not support compression.
-You must add `?compress=0` to your WebHook callback URL in order to work.
+You must add `?compress=0` to your WebHook callback URL in order for it to work.

 :::